wales-group/examples/LJ38/05_Expanding_PATHSAMPLE_database/README.md

 ### Creating a disconnectivity graph

-Now that we have expanded our initial stationary point database, we can visualise the energy landscape using a disconnectivity graph as we did in Example 4 for the initial **OPTIM** path to see how things have changed.
+Now that we have expanded our initial stationary point database, we can visualise the energy landscape using a disconnectivity graph as we did in
+[Example 4](../04_Creating_PATHSAMPLE_database) for the initial **OPTIM** path to see how things have changed.

 The disconnectivity graph representation allows us to display the multidimensional potential energy surface of a system of a reasonable size without projecting along somewhat arbitrary order parameters.
 To create it, we use **disconnectionDPS** with keywords specified in its input file, *dinfo*.

-Recapping from Example 4, minima are divided into ‘superbasins’ at regular intervals specified by the `DELTA` keyword.
+To recap, minima are divided into ‘superbasins’ at regular intervals specified by the `DELTA` keyword.
 Each minimum in the database is represented by a line that starts from the superbasin the minimum belongs to, and terminates at the potential energy of that minimum.
 The lines are arranged along the horizontal axis to produce the clearest representation, so the horizontal axis has no physical meaning.